By H. Slack. These are the notes from a bible study we had in our bible study group on Tuesday 12th March.

 Group conclusion: Yes, in isolated cases one could command healing if they received the gift of faith i.e. if they heard God say in their spirits that He is going to heal that person.
 Peter seems to have received this assurance in his spirit when he healed the man at the gate beautiful.
 “Silver and gold I do not have, but what I do have I give you: In the name of Jesus Christ of Nazareth, rise up and walk.”
 What did Peter have?
 An assurance of this man’s healing.
 What Peter explained later is vital.
 “Men of Israel, why do you marvel at this?
 Or why look so intently at us, as though by our own power or godliness we had made this man walk?”
 Peter and John did not claim ownership of the power that healed this man, they didn’t heal him of their own will or desire, God did.

 Rap up: Our faith cannot manipulate God.
-That said, we understand that God tends to do a lot more where there is faith simply because the trust we put in Him pleases Him.
+That said, God requires faith and God rewards faith and may choose not to do anything where there is no faith.
+God tends to do a lot more where there is faith simply because 1. it’s obedience to Hime and 2. trusting Him pleases Him.
 “Delight yourself also in the Lord, and He shall give you the desires of your heart.”
 Psalm 37:4

 “And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.“ 1 John 3:22

 God is a giver who loves to give so where there is faith He is pleased and those with faith will receive God’s [divine] approval (Hebrews 11:3 & 6) and see God’s glory and His amazing wonder working power.
-If the God of Heaven gives us a promise it is an insult to not believe He will perform His promise He will therefore, do much less or possibly nothing where no one trusts Him (James 1:6-8).
-God rewards faith.
+If the God of heaven gives us a promise it is an insult to not believe He will perform His promise.
+He will therefore, do much less or possibly nothing where no one trusts Him (James 1:6-8).

 God is greater than our doubt it is therefore ridiculous to think one doubter in a group can stop Him from working miracles if He so chooses.
+The fact that God requires faith does not mean that He is controlled by it.
 It is heretical also, to believe and insist on the notion that we all have the authority to walk into a hospital and command a critically ill person to be healed then tell them to sign off and go home even though there is not one stitch of evidence to support your claim.
 To be able to do such a thing is not a general rule but only happen in cases where God specifically anoint, assign and send someone to do it.
 In such a case their healing will be verifiably evident like the crippled man at the gate beautiful who, after his healing, was “…walking, leaping, and praising God.”
 Acts 3:8

 So, when you read scriptures that speak about what we can or will do if we have faith understand it in the light of all we discussed above.